TIPS FOR BUYING A VACATION HOME

 Choose the location wisely before buying a vacation home

 So, you’ve set up a realistic budget.
 Now it’s time to narrow down the search even more by choosing a fitting location.
 Now, picking the right place depends on various things, but the most important decision is whether you’re viewing it as your own getaway or as an investment property.
-If you plan on spending prolonged periods of time with your family in your vacation home retreat, then traveling to your second home easily in another state should be your number one priority aside from deciding whether you want to sit by a beach or a lake.
+If you plan on spending prolonged periods of time with your family in your vacation home retreat, then traveling to your second home easily in another state should be your number one priority aside from deciding whether you want to sit by the beach, a lake, or the mountains.
 Do you prefer the open ocean or the mountains to hike and ski?
 Do you want to visit this home year-round, or seasonally?

 If you’re buying a vacation home and plan to rent it out, which many people do to help offset the costs of owning it, there are some additional considerations to make when determining its location.
 First of all, does the area offer more than one season of rental use?
 Ideally, you’ll want to rent it out for more than 3 months of the year – the more renters, the more income.
 An attractive location needs to have interesting activities in its vicinity as well, such as eateries, swimming access, etc.